 Leaders are people with secret identities.
 They have many disguises but hold the same role of leadership.
 Leadership is the passion of leading a group to complete a similar act.
 Leaders are the influences on a group to have them see the same goal and/or visions they see.
+Let’s see how they do in a face to face meeting.

 How come some classrooms are looking just like they did some fifty years ago?
 Listen to Kayla Delzer speaking at a TEDxFargo meeting about her mission as a teacher to revitalize the classroom environment and the learning experience.
 Kayla explains why giving students some ownership of the learning circumstances is so relevant.
 Such an important message: